This GCC is retiring December 31, 2021.

-On our course Frenzy of Fringes you will create this unique sampler with 23 distinct beaded fringes.
+On our Group Correspondence Course Frenzy of Fringes you will create this unique sampler with 23 distinct beaded fringes.
 Though each fringe is short to fit the space provided within the sampler, it is a complete fringe, and gives the participant enough information and experience to make it and decide whether or not to use it on another project.
 Most of the fringes use small amounts of size 11 seed beads.
 A home seed stash may be sufficient for many of them.

 A measuring guide that reduces grams to teaspoons is included to help determine if the participant’s stash is sufficient or to help calculate the cost of beads if sharing with others.
 This is a totally new concept in samplers and a fun way to learn how to do beaded fringes.

 Challenges are offered for color suggestions: selection using the participant’s own choices, or an alternate three-color sampler to reduce the cost of the project.